-Hi there, I'm Ben Sampson.
-I'm a freelance web designer and developer from Witney, Oxfordshire, UK.
+Hi there, I'm Ben Sampson, the face behind Sampo Limited.
+I'm a web designer and developer from Witney, Oxfordshire, UK.

 Some nice people have left me some feedback, see my testimonials.

-I'm currently available for freelance work in the Oxford and Witney area and remotely.
+I'm currently available for work in the Oxford and Witney area and remotely.

 - Website design

 - Perfomance enhancements - make your site faster and cheaper to run!